SwayKh/dotfiles/README.md

-os-prober (Needed for add windows as boot entry in grub) upower (Needed to check battery levels of pheripherals like controllers) perl-file-mimeinfo (Needed for using mimeopen command in lf) xdg-desktop-portal-hyprland (Needed for hyprland) xdg-desktop-portal-gtk (Needed for gtk file pickers) python-pip/x
+os-prober (Needed for add windows as boot entry in grub) upower (Needed to check battery levels of pheripherals like controllers) perl-file-mimeinfo (Needed for using mimeopen command in lf) qt-graphicaleffects (Needed for sddm theme) qt-quickcontrols2 (Needed for sddm theme) xdg-desktop-portal-hyprland (Needed for hyprland) xdg-desktop-portal-gtk (Needed for gtk file pickers) python-pip/x